LibraryBeales/marinemarine/index.md

 ## Acknowledgments

 The extensive digitization and OCR work that has made this project possible was done by Walter Lewis.
-Images of these publications and advanced search tools for these and many other Great Lakes historical resources can be found at his site.  [https://images.maritimehistoryofthegreatlakes.ca](https://images.maritimehistoryofthegreatlakes.ca)  I am exceptionally grateful that he was willing to sahre his text files with me.
+Images of these publications and advanced search tools for these and many other Great Lakes historical resources can be found at his site.
+I am exceptionally grateful for all his efforts to find and digitize these materials and hhis willingness to share them. [https://images.maritimehistoryofthegreatlakes.ca](https://images.maritimehistoryofthegreatlakes.ca)

 ## Cleaning the Text